alucianoc/LucianoCiotola-ACMESchool-TechTest/README.md

 2 - What things did you do but you think could be improved or would be necessary to return to them if the project goes ahead.
 3 - What third-party libraries have you used and why.

 	The proyect adheres to the requirements for clean code, thorough testing, and .NET Core standards.
 	It emphasizes readability, maintainability, and extensibility through proper abstractions and error handling.
 	The testing approach ensures that the code is correct and serves as a self-explanatory guide to the program's functionality.

+Both the testing and the main proyect are left with a blanck .cs file in case that specific tests needs to be run.

 1 - What things would you have liked to do but didn't do?